 Market Steers

-Steers are sold for market at the Sonoma County Fair.
+Steers are sold at the Sonoma County Fair.
 Showing a steer is a lot of hard work and you have to be willing to take on a lot of responsibilities (physically and financially).
 A steer is an 11 month project.
 Halter breaking your steer and practicing walking it daily is very important.
 You also want to practice setting its legs and using your show stick.
-You also have to rinse and comb the animal’s hair constantly because you are trying to make it grow.
-Fitting your steer can also be a great skill to learn!
+Learning how to fit your steer and work hair can also be a great skill to learn!
 For the Sonoma County Fair, you slick shear your steer.
 Per Tomales FFA exhibitor guidelines, if you are a first time showman, you will not allowed to exhibit a steer for your first livestock project.

 Estimated Profit: $3,300